yhamami/mathematical-intuition-workshops/index.md

 # Funders

-These events are made possible by a grant from the Soutien Interrégional à la Recherche of the Grande Région.
+These events are made possible by a grant from the Soutien Interrégional à la Recherche of the Grande Région attributed to the organizers.